svenauhagen/paypal-plus-plugin/readme.txt

 5. The PayPal Plus form when paying via credit card.
 6. The PayPal Plus form when paying upon invoice.

 == Changelog ==
+= 2.0.0 =
+ - Fix: IPN return 500 because of custom patch is not set correctly on PayPal
+ - Fix: Do not send shipping address for digital goods
+ - Add: Introduce Express Checkout feature

 = 1.1.1 =
  - Fix: Decimal format for shipping details when order data are patched